nathanhollows/AHK-email-templates/README.md

 # AHK Email Templates

 AHK Email Templates is an AutoHotkey script that boosts your email productivity by allowing you to quickly insert pre-defined templates into your emails.
-With the simple press of `Ctrl` + `Shift` + `T`, a menu pops up, letting you choose from a variety of templates stored in `.txt` files.
+With the simple press of `Ctrl` + `Shift` + `t`, a menu pops up, letting you choose from a variety of templates stored in `.txt` files.
 This is perfect for responding to common inquiries, sending standard updates, or anything that you find yourself typing repeatedly.

 ## Features